 Being jammed in a subway car freezing your cojones off was always preferable to sweating them off in the backseat of an overheated and motionless taxi.
 But for a quintessentially Thai experience, there were other less conventional transit alternatives, too.

 One method of getting around that we opted not to choose was riding an elephant.
 Not because we’re opposed to the mistreatment of animals (which we are), nor because tourists occasionally die riding them, but because I’d already done it years ago at a Renaissance Faire (hey, don’t judge me), and I still have the rash.

 So, WTF is a tuk-tuk?

-Riding on the back of a stranger’s motorcycle.
+Riding on the back of a stranger’s motorbike.

 As my wife can attest, I have a fascination with power lines and electric transfer stations: There’s just something weirdly industrial-looking and interesting about them.
 So for me, Bangkok was nirvana.

-For reasons not entirely clear to me, all of the city’s power lines — instead of being buried underground and out of the way — were strung across telephone poles, out in public, where everyone could see them (and not everyone is as fascinated by the aesthetic as I am).
+For reasons not entirely clear to me, the city’s power lines—instead of being buried underground and out of the way—were strung across telephone poles, out in public, where everyone could see them (and not everyone is as fascinated by the aesthetic as I am).

 Now, granted, this approach does prevent the danger of anyone accidentally digging up a live power cable from out of the ground.
 But it introduces the danger of EVERYONE splicing into your wires and stealing power like it was cable TV.
 Oh, also, there’s the danger of being repeatedly electrocuted during frequent tropical lightning storms.